jordanbarkin/logicalclocks/README.md

 python3 plotter.py
 ```

-The plots are available as pngs in the `data/` folder, with their corresponding tables.
+The plots for each trial are available for reference in each subfolder of the `data/` directory.

 ### Nominal Speed